 The Company is exposed to credit losses primarily through its sales of glass containers to customers.
 The Company's trade receivables from customers are due within one year or less.
-The Company assesses each customer's ability to pay for the glass containers it sells to them by conducting a credit review.
+The Company assesses each customer's ability to pay for the before it sells glass containers it sells to them by conducting a credit review.
 The credit review considers the expected billing exposure and timing for payment and the customer's established credit rating or the Company's assessment of the customer's creditworthiness, based on an analysis of their financial statements when a credit rating is not available.
 The Company also considers contract terms and conditions, country and political risk, and business strategy in its evaluation.
 A credit limit is established for each customer based on the outcome of this review.
 The Company may require collateralized asset support or a prepayment to mitigate credit risk.
 The Company monitors its ongoing credit exposure through the active review of customer balances against contract terms and due dates, including timely account reconciliation, dispute resolution and payment confirmation.
 The Company may employ collection agencies and legal counsel to pursue the recovery of defaulted receivables.

-At March 31, 2023 and March 31, 2022, the Company reported \$ 997 million and \$ 900 million of accounts receivable, respectively, net of allowances of \$ 32 million and \$ 30 million, respectively.
-Changes in the allowance were not material for each of the three months ended March 31, 2023 and March 31, 2022.
+At March 31, 2023 June 30, 2023 and March 31, 2022 June 30, 2022, the Company reported \$997 million \$984 million and \$900 million \$957 million of accounts receivable, respectively, net of allowances of \$32 million \$34 million and \$30 million \$29 million, respectively.
+Changes in the allowance were not material for each of the three and six months ended March 31, 2023 June 30, 2023 and March 31, 2022 June 30, 2022.